c-smile/spapp/README.md

 By definig `<section id="some id">` element in your markup you actually define a route.
 When browser is navigated to `{url of your app}#id-of-section` the SPApp module catches this event and shows `<section>` with that ID.

-No special mechanism for declaring routes is required - simply declare `<section>` with proper ID.
+No special mechanism for declaring routes is required - simply declare `<section>`s with proper IDs.

 ## Views and Controllers